Managing Electronic Component Obsolescence With a Unified Data Solution

 Printed Circuit Design and Lifecycle Management in Altium 365

-Instead of using spreadsheets or databases for managing component obsolescence, use the complete set of design features in Altium Designer and the component lifecycle management features in the Altium 365 platform.
-You can take control of the design and component sourcing processes with the supply chain features in Altium’s complete platform for PCB design and management.
+Instead of using spreadsheets or databases for component obsolescence management, use the complete set of design features in Altium Designer and the component lifecycle management features in the Altium 365 platform.
+You can take control of the design and component sourcing processes with the supply chain features in Altium's complete platform for PCB design and management.

-Altium Designer on Altium 365 delivers unprecedented integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.
+Altium Designer and Altium 365 deliver unprecedented integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.

 About Author